AviatrixSystems/Docs/HowTos/transit_advanced.rst

 Prepend AS Path
 ------------------

-You can insert BGP AS_PATH on the Transit Gateway customize the BGP AP_PATH field when it advertises to VGW or peer devices.
+You can insert BGP AS_PATH on the Aviatrix Transit Gateway to customize the BGP AP_PATH field when it advertises to VGW or peer devices.
 For example, enter 65458, 65478 in the input field, these ASN will appear to the remote end.

+This configuration applies to all BGP peers of the Aviatrix Transit Gateway.

 If you don't configure this field, Transit Gateway only advertises its own ASN.